-A total of 1.5 million shares of our common stock ("Common Stock") currently remain available to be issued upon exercise or settlement of outstanding awards under the Prior Plans as of the date of this proxy statement.
-As of the date of this proxy statement 2,449,103 have been granted under the 2016 Incentive Plan.
-The 2016 Incentive Plan, as previously amended, reserved a total of 5,550,000 shares of Common Stock.
-The Third Amendment will reserve a total 7,050,000 of shares of Common Stock for issuance under the 2016 Incentive Plan, reflecting an increase of 1,500,000 shares.
+A total of 1.7 million shares of our common stock ("Common Stock") currently remain available to be issued upon exercise or settlement of outstanding awards under the Prior Plans as of the date of this proxy statement.
+As of the date of this proxy statement 5,939,558 have been granted under the 2016 Incentive Plan.
+As of the date of this proxy, no stock options have been granted under the 2016 Incentive Plan, as previously amended, reserved a total of 7,050,000 shares of Common Stock.
+The Fourth Amendment will reserve a total 8,050,000 of shares of Common Stock for issuance under the 2016 Incentive Plan, reflecting an increase of 1,000,000 shares.